DonGuillotine/flutter-quiz-app/README.md

 3. Create a new branch for your changes

 ## Making Changes
-1. Add your changes
+1. Add your changes.
-2. Run tests (if applicable)
+2. Run tests (if applicable).
-3. Commit your changes with a clear and descriptive commit message
+3. Commit your changes with a clear and descriptive commit message.

 ## Submitting a Pull Request
-1. Push your changes to your fork on GitHub
+1. Push your changes to your fork on GitHub.
-2. Open a Pull Request and include a clear and descriptive title and explanation of your changes
+2. Open a Pull Request and include a clear and descriptive title and explanation of your changes.
-3. I will review and merge your changes
+3. I will review and merge your changes.

 ## Additional Resources
 - [Issue tracker](https://github.com/DonGuillotine/flutter-quiz-app/issues/new)